Drjewellmd/MAGSBHO-AI-Safety-Prototype/README.md

 ## Purpose

 The goal of this prototype is to demonstrate a simple, interpretable implementation of a governance-constrained multi-agent system for high-risk environments such as space missions and other isolated, confined, and extreme (I.C.E.) settings.
+This work explores governance-constrained multi-agent systems as a safety architecture aligned with emerging research in scalable oversight and human-in-the-loop AI.

 ---